 4 Old Right Road, the Tenney house, c1900 - The small abandoned house, first on the left on Old Right Road (just after passing 282 Linebrook Road) is owned by the State and is part of the Willowdale State Forest.
 The house first appears on the 1910 Ipswich map owned by “Mrs. Tenney.”

-12 Argilla Road, the N. J. Bolleg house (c 1900) - The first known owner of this house is N.J.
-Bolleg, who resided here in 1910.
-The house is a fine example of a Queen Anne Cottage.
-Hallmarks of this house include a wealth of shingle types and an exceptional shingled carriage house in the rear which retains a cupola.
+12 Argilla Road, the Norman J. Bolles house (c 1900) - The first known owner of this house is Norman J. Bolles, president of the Ipswich Savings bank.
+This house is a fine example of a Queen Anne Cottage.
+Features include a wealth of shingle types and an exceptional shingled carriage house in the rear which retains a cupola.

 29 Woods Lane, A.L.R.
 Mahoney house (c 1900) - Built circa 1900, the house at 29 Woods Lane appears on the 1910 Ipswich map with the name “Mrs. A.L.K.
 Mahoney."

 5 Hemlock Drive: Fairview, the Charles Campbell estate (1900) - Hidden in the woods near the corner of County Rd. and Lakeman’s Lane is a beautiful “Tudor Revival” house, built in 1900 for Charles A Campbell.
 Thomas Franklin Waters wrote about the early history of the property in Volume II, Ipswich in the Massachusetts Bay Colony: “On the east side of the Bay Road, the great tract of pasture, tillage … Continue reading 5 Hemlock Drive: Fairview, the Charles Campbell estate (1900)

-3 Maple Avenue, the Harland and Blanche Burke house (1916) - This house was built between 1916 and 1919 for Hariand and Blanche Burke.
-Hariand Burke was a superintendent at F.L.
+3 Maple Avenue, the Harland and Blanche Burke house (1916) - Harland Burke was a superintendent at F.L.
 Burke & Son, heel manufacturers whose factory was at Brown Square.

 Castle Hill and the Crane Estate - In 1634 the Ipswich selectmen unanimously voted "That the Neck of Land whereupon the great Hill standeth, which is known by the name of the Castle Hill, lying on the other side of this River towards the Sea, shall remayne unto the common use of the Town forever."
 In 1639 the Town deeded Castle Hill with nearby meadow and marsh to John Winthrop, Jr. to persuade him to stay.
 Winthrop sold the property to Samuel Symonds, and left town.